senorpapistas/final_cmpm120/README.md

  - Design Lead 2: Alan Yee

 ### Asset Credits
+ - Audio taken from YouTube and edited in Audacity by Ivan
+ - Beta assets (seen when choosing blue ship) by Ewin
  - New ship sprite generated from Craiyon Art AI
  - New enemy sprites from adobe stock
  - Background generated from PixelSpace by Deep Fold